makwanbarzan/DubDubDown/README.md

 This includes a watchOS app, as well as a macOS app.

-You can get benifit of the countdown technique or even nothing from this open-sources app, I just made this when I was bored.
+You can get benifit of the countdown technique or even nothing from this open-source app, I just made this when I was bored.